 Hello!
 My name is Bart Ozretich, MSW, LICSW and I am a Licensed Independent Clinical Social Worker with a Masters in Social Work from the University of Washington, with an emphasis on Multi-Ethnic Practice.
 I am also designated as an Ethnic Minority Mental Health Specialist.
-My training and experience is primarily in the treatment of adults and adolescents with a variety of mental health concerns (from anxiety to behavioral problems to life transitions).
-And, my passion and strength is working with diverse individuals and families - from a mindfulness approach - in an effort to make caring and compassion more central to all of our lives.
+My training and experience is primarily in the treatment of adults with a variety of mental health concerns (from anxiety to depression to life transitions).
+And, my passion and strength is working with diverse individuals - from a mindfulness approach - in an effort to make caring and compassion more central to all of our lives.

 I was raised in Southwestern Washington in a large, close-knit family and was fortunate enough to have had loving parents and relatively uneventful childhood.
 Though my grandparents had struggled through the Great Depression and the Dustbowl, those were times and experiences that were not often talked about in my family.
 They were proud people who did not want to burden others with their problems.